 d) Never discount an idea completely.
 Treat ideas you don’t understand with the respect of having meaning to the one who shared it.
 Learn what they have in mind.
 Share what you understand after listening to them.
 If you still feel it is in-congruent with the present plan, ask them how they see it fitting in.
 Look for what pitfalls their idea may be identifying that you missed.
 They learn they can trust, as you treat their input with respect and a passion equal to their own.

-e) Make sure that everyone who has a responsibility, also gets the authority necessary to complet their responsibilities.
-Nothing says “Your not trusted” like …not trusting them.
+e) Make sure that everyone who has a responsibility, also gets the authority necessary to complete their responsibilities.
+Nothing says “Your not trusted” like …not trusting them (micromanagement).

-f) Clearly articulate often what the purpose and goals of your organization is, and reinforce that anyone who is working toward these same goals is fully trustworthy.
+f) Articulate, clearly and often, the purpose, principles and goals of your organization and reinforce the idea that anyone who is working toward these same objectives is fully trustworthy.

 This list is not exhaustive, nor does it examine every condition we find in our organizations.
 We will be looking at more in the weeks and months to come.

 As you read these 6 items you may think they are all written to the head of an organization.
 Not true.
-Everyone in an organization, and at every level of leadership, can demonstrate these aspects toward one another.
+Every person in an organization, at any level of leadership, can demonstrate these aspects toward one another.
 A culture of trust can develop and transform an entire company as a group of leaders in a department implements these collaborative principles together.
 Take time to consider what you can do to better foster and develop a culture of trust where you work, serve, and even in your home with the ones you love.